Face Massage Techniques for Facial Rejuvenation

-A face massage can help you feel relaxed and rejuvenated.
-And one of the best parts of a facial massage is that you can do it yourself, wherever and whenever.
+A good face massage can help you feel relaxed and rejuvenated.
+One of the best parts of a facial massage is that you can do it yourself, wherever and whenever.
 You only need your hands and a few moments of quiet to reduce stress and improve your wellness.

-Here’s everything you need to know about facial massage, what it does, and how to do it yourself.
+Here’s everything you need to know about facial massages, how they help, and how to do it yourself.

 What Is a Facial Massage?